jeremypbeasley/canlis_j/csa.markdown

 ---

 Support a farm!
 Get a curated box of the best ingredients, delivered to your door.
 It's dinner around the table, direct from our favorite farmers.

+Delivery is available to any address in Seattle, Shoreline, Mercer Island, and West Bellevue, with the exception of West Seattle, due to the bridge closure.
+You map pick up your order if you live outside of this area.
+See our <a href="/deliverymap" target="_blank"> delivery map</a>.

 Sales go live here every Wednesday at 1PM for the following week.